ChefYeshpal/webapp-falling/README.md

 ## A bit about this game

-Basically, the user will be a rocket maker.
-They gotta make a firework rocket with the perfect combination of powder and size and such.
-The farther/higher up they go the more points they get.
-Will need to add a scoreboard or something
+Basically, the user will be the ISS controller, they gotta control stuff on the ISS.
+Will need to make a branching tree or something for choices and all.
+I'll make it up as we go

 ## Things I wanna have:
 - update this tmrow